kdinesh24/T3-theme/README.md

-# My Dark Theme for VS Code
+# T3 Theme for VS Code

 A minimal dark theme with deep black backgrounds and vibrant syntax highlighting.